 If you ask any business owner if they want their website to be on Google’s first page, they’ll almost surely reply yes.

-While it’s true that SEO methods have evolved and that keyword ranks are influenced by a variety of factors, there’s no denying that rankings are still important.
+While it’s true that SEO methods have evolved and that keyword rankings are influenced by a variety of factors, there’s no denying that rankings are still important.

 Every second, 67,165 searches are made, according to Internet Live.
 That’s 67,000 unique sets of eyes that could see your website and learn about your company.